The best free media player

 A dedicated audio player for managing and controlling your music

-All the top media players have a capable set of audio features, but opt for a specialist music player like AIMP and you'll get much, much more.
+All the top free media players have a capable set of audio features, but opt for a specialist music player like AIMP and you'll get much, much more.

 With support for over 30 audio formats and a host of internet radio streams, you'll be able to play just about anything, and the 32-bit audio processing and output support delivers the best possible quality for your system.

 AIMP's configurable sound engine gives you great audio control.
 There's an 18-band equalizer, an array of effects (including reverb, flanger, chorus, pitch, tempo, echo, speed, bass, enhancer and voice remover), normalization, and support for DSP plug-ins (a format originally designed for Winamp).
 With so many features, it's closer to an audio editor than a simple media player.